nvpro-samples/gl_vk_threaded_cadscene/README.md

 The "threaded cadscene" sample allows comparing various rendering approaches using core OpenGL, extended OpenGL via bindless graphics and NV_command_list as well as Vulkan.
 It does make use of NVIDIA specific extensions to use Vulkan within an OpenGL context and display a Vulkan image.

-> **Note** This sample by default makes use of NVIDIA specific extensions to be able to use OpenGL and Vulkan at the same time.
-However we also provide a cmake build option to remove the OpenGL support and instead use Vulkan's WSI swapbuffers.
-It is recommanded to use the Vulkan stand-alone mode for Vulkan performance investigation and debugging.
+> **Note** This sample currently builds two executables: gl_vk_... has both GL and Vulkan within the same GL window using a NVIDIA extension, the vk_... one uses WSI and pure Vulkan.
+There is also a cmake build option to remove the gl_vk_ exe and build the only the vk_ exe.
+For Vulkan it is recommanded to use the Vulkan stand-alone exe for Vulkan performance investigation and debugging.

 The content being rendered in the sample is a CAD model which is made of many parts that have few triangles.
 Having such low complexity per draw-call can very often result into being CPU bound.